rails/rails/guides/source/active_record_migrations.md

 ```

 This migration will create a `user_id` column.
 [References](#references) are a
-shorthand for creating columns, indexes, foreign keys or even polymorphic
+shorthand for creating columns, indexes, foreign keys, or even polymorphic
 association columns.

 There is also a generator which will produce join tables if `JoinTable` is part of the name: